lf-edge/edge-home-orchestration-go/docs/platforms/hikey960/hikey960.md

 $ make create_context CONFIGFILE=arm64cs
 $ make
 ```

+> To change the configuration file, you must execute the command `make distclean`

-the build result will be `edge-orchestration.tar` archive that can be found `bin/edge-orchestration.tar`
+The build result will be `edge-orchestration.tar` archive that can be found `bin/edge-orchestration.tar`

 Next, need to copy `edge-orchestration.tar` archive to the HiKey960 board and load the image using the command:
 ```shell